A juice cleanse is a type of diet that involves consuming only juices from vegetables and fruits.

 Drinking six of these juice combinations daily provided an intake of 1,310 calories per day.

-Juice cleanses are a controversial topic within the medical community because they do not usually offer long-term solutions for weight loss or wellness.
+Juice cleanses are controversial in the medical community because they do not usually offer long-term weight loss or wellness solutions.
 Most experts will recommend a balanced, healthful diet instead.

 The evidence to support the possible benefits of juicing tends to be anecdotal.
-There appears to be more evidence to suggest that a juice cleanse can have a negative impact on the body, for example, by reducing kidney function.
+There appears to be more evidence suggesting that a juice cleanse can negatively impact the body, for example, by reducing kidney function.

-Before starting a juice cleanse, people should speak to their doctor to ensure that they do not need to amend their juicing plan in any way to protect their overall health.
+Before starting a juice cleanse, people should speak with their doctor to find out if they need to amend their juicing plan in order to protect their overall health.